All Episodes

 That's impractical.

-And when the planet has been in peril in the past, who came forward to save Earth from the scourge of Nazi and totalitarian regimes.
+And when the planet has been in peril in the past, who came forward to save Earth from the scourge of Nazi and totalitarian regimes?

 We came forward.

-We came forward with the Marshall Plan financing this.
+We came forward with the Marshall Plan.

 Is it all through government?

-Is it just how how are you envisioning financing it that it doesn't end up with the rank and file tax?
+Is it just how are you envisioning financing it that it doesn't end up with the rank and file tax?

 So there's a couple of things.

-Uh obviously, what we're trying to do is, well, obviously it's not that because what we're trying to do is release the investments from the federal government to mobilize those resources across the country.
+Obviously, what we're trying to do is, well, obviously it's not that because what we're trying to do is release the investments from the federal government to mobilize those resources across the country.

-So, how do we get there?
+So how do we get there?

 It can come across a wide range of things.

-Uh it can work down on a municipal level, there could be some potential contracting involved.
+There could be some potential contracting involved.

-Secondly, I think one of the big issues too is that we have to really address the fact that there's been this broken metaphor of the government as this one-in, one-out piggy bank that Republicans like to say applies to democratic programs, but when it's their turn at the helm, they just cut whatever check that they want to cut, which is what they did with the tax cut bill.
+Secondly, I think one of the big issues too is that we have to really address the fact that there's been this broken metaphor of the government as this one-in, one-out piggy bank that Republicans like to say applies to Democratic programs.

 However, the tax cut bill, they lied about in terms of saying that it will generate economic activity.

-We know that for every dollar you you cut in taxes, you get just a couple cents back.
+We know that for every dollar you cut in taxes, you get just a couple cents back.

-What happens when the Green New Deal comes to a neighborhood near you?
+All right, now, okay, what happens when the Green New Deal comes to a neighborhood near you?

-Now remember, they want to do all of this in 10 years, but the planet is over in 12 years.
+Now, remember, they want to do all of this in 10 years, but the planet is over in 12 years.

 Eliminate all fossil fuels.